 Pica is reported to be a indication of an underlying physical or mental illness.
-If you build a craving like this, resist it and award yourself with an ice cream, then a bar of chocolate or a bit of cake.
+If you have a craving like this, resist it and award yourself with an ice cream, then a bar of chocolate, or a bit of cake.
 Remind yourself that the craving will pass and not to worry about it.
 You will not give in since this would mean psychological problems for your kid, diminished hearing and very low motor skills development.

 While pregnant, there is no harm in giving into food urges but, simply don’t make it a habit that will endanger you and your child.

-Here are some Wholesome fixes that you can substitute your sinful cravings together:
+Here are some wholesome fixes that you can substitute your sinful cravings together:

-Ice cream – choose to get a nice cold fruit smoothie, non-fat frozen yogurt, sherbet/sorbet or popsicle;
+Ice cream – choose to get a nice cold fruit smoothie, non-fat frozen yogurt, sherbet/sorbet, or popsicle;

 Potato chips – low-fat or baked chips, pretzels or light microwave popcorn;